 All Apollos knew was the baptism of John.
 They invited him to their house and gave him more instruction.
 Apollos came from Alexandria and presumably made contact with Christianity there.
 Alexandrian Christianity was for a long time different from true Christianity, Acts 18:25.
 Possibly Hellenistic believers took the gospel to Alexandria after Stephen’s death, Acts 7:59,60; 8:1-3.

 It is Scripturally correct that when we find believers with an incomplete knowledge of the gospel or the Word, we should teach them further.
-We should not be influenced by their philosophical, human psychology or non scriptural inclusion of beliefs.
 This Priscilla and Aquila did with Apollos, from their great store of Scriptural and experiential knowledge.
 Priscilla taught Apollos herself.
 Here is a woman teacher teaching a man!
 Apollos became an apostle, 1 Corinthians 1:12 who later established churches.
 The ministry of this woman, Priscilla, with in her case her husband, was very productive in many areas.

 Priscilla and Aquila are mentioned in Romans 16:3.
 They had returned to Rome and pastored a church.
 Priscilla was the leading pastor, as evidenced by the way Paul addressed them both.
 This letter to Rome was written about 57 AD.
 The church was in their house.
 There were not any church buildings in the New Testament.